Finkch/resume/resume.md

 **University of British Columbia** | GPA 3.90

-- B.Sc. in Physics and Computer Science.
+* B.Sc. in Physics and Computer Science.
-- Dean's List honoree, former executive of UBC-O's Astronomy Club.
+* Dean's List honoree; former executive of the Astronomy Club.

 ## Experience

 ### Undergraduate Academic Assistant (Research)
-*University of British Columbia* | 4 months, January 2024 to April 2024
+*University of British Columbia* | January 2024 to April 2024

 * Developed Python scripts for data analytics on student submissions.
 * Conducted thematic analysis of interview and survey data, led semi-structured interviews.